DevanshSK/Javascript_shooter_game/notes.md

 # Adding score on HTML
 -> Keep tect on HTML.
 -> Position fixed so it does not create any problems.
+-> Different score on deleting and shrinking enemy.